 Foothill Transit was established in 1988 as a governmental entity under a joint exercise of powers agreement and currently includes 22 cities in the San Gabriel Valley and Pomona Valleys and the County of Los Angeles.
 Foothill Transit's governing board membership includes one city council member and one alternate from each of the 22 cities in Foothill Transit's service area as well as three appointed representatives for the County of Los Angeles.
 A five-member Executive Board governs Foothill Transit.
-Four elected officials representatives, comprise foothill Transit's Executive Board.
+Four elected officials representing four clusters of cities, and a fifth member elected by the appointed Los Angeles County representatives, comprise Foothill Transit's Executive Board.
 Through its independent service contractors, Foothill Transit operates a fleet of 384 buses from its Arcadia and Pomona, California facilities.
 Foothill Transit has been authorized by the Regional Transportation Planning Agency, the Los Angeles County Metropolitan Transportation Authority (LACMTA), to plan, operate, and contract for cost-effective public transit services.